abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     * a ``SolutionPool``: as its name implies, this class is a pool of solutions.
 As usual, ``SolutionPool`` is a pure virtual class that must be implemented.
 One such implementation is the ``DefaultSolutionPool`` that only keeps the current starting solution.
-You even don't have to provide it as it is constructed by default if you use the right factory method.
+You don't have to provide one as it is constructed by default if you use the right factory method.
-      If you want to keep intermediate solutions of want to modify these solutions during the search, you might have to implement your own version.
+      If you want to keep intermediate solutions or want to modify these solutions during the search, you might have to implement your own version.
 Four methods have to be implemented:

         * ``void Initialize(Assignment* const assignment)``: This method is called to initialize the